dovsharon/github-slideshow/_posts/0000-01-02-dovsharon.md

 layout: slide
 title: "Welcome to Dov's slide!"
 ---
-This is my awsome slide updated use the left arrow to go back!
+This is my more awsome slide updated use the left arrow to go back!